mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/lda-length-exception.md

 ---
 title: LDALengthException class
-description: The exception that is thrown when a field being get or set from the LDA has a negative length.
+description: "The exception that is thrown when a field being get or set from the LDA has a negative length. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 The exception that is thrown when a field being get or set from the LDA has a negative length.